Skip to Content

 The Great Bath

-The top things to see at the Roman Baths are the Great Bath, the sacred spring, and the remains of the Temple to Sulis Minerva.
+The city’s top attraction, the Roman Baths date back as far as 60 AD when the natural hot springs were channeled inside the original temple.
+There have been many phases of development and destruction over the centuries, leaving lots for visitors to see today, including the Great Bath, the sacred spring, and the remains of the Temple to Sulis Minerva.
 The first-rate museum and entertaining audio guide explain the importance of the site and its preservation.
 As history lovers, we were smitten with this unique place.

 Take a hop-on hop-off bus tour to visit the Roman Baths and other city highlights, or consider a city walking tour that includes admission to the baths.